jellydn/grout/USER_GUIDE.md

 ![Grout preview, reordering platforms](.github/resources/user_guide/reordering_platforms.png "Grout preview, reordering")

-Press `Select` to enter reordering mode.
-You'll see a ↕ indicator next to the currently selected platform.
-Use the D-pad to this platform up and down:
+Press `Select` to enter reordering mode. `↕` will appear next to the currently selected platform.

+While in this mode:

 - `Up/Down` to move the platform one position
 - `Left/Right` to move the platform one page at a time

-Press `A` to place the selected platform into its new position.
+- `A` to place the platform into its new position

 Your custom platform order is automatically saved to the config and will persist across sessions.
-New platforms you add to RomM later will appear alphabetically at the end of your custom order.

 ---

 ## Collections

-Collections are custom groupings you can create in RomM - like "My Favorites," "Beat 'em Ups," or "Franchises."
-They're a great way to organize games across multiple platforms.

 ![Grout preview, collections list](.github/resources/user_guide/collections.png "Grout preview, collections list")

 After selecting Collections from the main menu, you'll see all your collections.
 Pick one and press `A`.

-If your collection has games from multiple platforms, you'll see a platform selection screen next.
-This lets you filter the collection to just one platform at a time.
-If the collection is platform-specific, you'll go straight to the game list.

 > [!IMPORTANT]
 > If you skipped a platform in the mapping screen, you won't see games for that platform in your collections.

+> [!IMPORTANT]
+> Regular collections, smart collections, and virtual collections can be toggled on / off in settings.

 ---

 ## Game List

-The game list is where you browse and select games to download.

 ![Grout preview, games list](.github/resources/user_guide/games_list.png "Grout preview, games list")